Juhume/IronHack-Project1-THE-GAME/README.md

-# Run for you Integrity
+# Run for you dignity

 ## Introducción